philippebeck/animadio/README.md

 ## CSS Only

-Animadio is a CSS Framework, made to be used only with the CSS language : jQuery, or even Javascript are not included or needed in production...
+Animadio is a CSS framework whose library is composed only of CSS source code: jQuery, or even Javascript, are not included or needed in production ...

-Grunt is the only JavaScript app used in developement side for recursive tasks (concat, source map, webkit & min) to build the library file.
+Grunt is the only JavaScript app used in the framework developement side for recursive tasks (concat, source map, webkit & min) to build the library file (but it can be used to concat CSS elements of your choice)

 You can simply use the library & if you want or if you need : you can overload the CSS variables.